Are You Made for a Trade? School-Based Apprenticeships Explained

 As an apprentice or trainee, you can work full-time while studying part-time at TAFE or a registered training organisation.
-To learn how much you'll make each week, read our blog post, How Much Do Apprentices Get Paid in 2023?
+To learn how much you'll make each week, read our FAQ post, How Much Do Apprentices Get Paid?

 How long does it take to become a qualified tradesperson in Australia?

 If you're thinking about starting an Australian Apprenticeship, one of the most pressing questions you might have is, "How long will it take?"
 Unfortunately, the answer isn't cut and dry, as it depends on the specific trade or vocational area, you're interested in.

 However, one thing is sure: the competency-based progression and completion process ensures that you'll be fully equipped with the skills for your chosen trade.
 For trade apprenticeships, the typical duration is between 3-4 years.

 On the other hand, vocational traineeships tend to take less time to complete, typically 1-3 years.
 No matter which option you choose, you can rest assured that you'll be acquiring valuable experience and qualifications that can serve as a springboard to a successful career.

 As a high school student, you may be wondering how you can set yourself on the path to a rewarding career in a trade.
 School-based Apprenticeships and Traineeships are becoming increasingly popular.

 One of the best parts is that a school-based apprenticeship can speed up your apprenticeship after high school.
 Starting before graduation can cut your training time from 3-4 years to 2-3 years.